Get the Recipes

 It's not the end of the world—what's left of the skin is still relatively crisp, and the flesh underneath may be perfectly cooked, but it's certainly not the kind of thing that's gonna impress the mother-in-law.

-After cooking through several pounds of salmon filets on at various temperature ranges, it turns out that the key to getting your skin to stay intact is serendipitously the same method that gets you the most evenly cooked, moistest, tenderest salmon.
+After cooking through several pounds of salmon fillets on at various temperature ranges, it turns out that the key to getting your skin to stay intact is serendipitously the same method that gets you the most evenly cooked, moistest, tenderest salmon.
 I've broken it down into a few easy tips:

 Perfect Salmon Tip 1: Preheat the Oil